The Life and Times of Judge Roy Bean: Cast

 Additional notable appearances include Mark Headley as Billy the Kid, Jack Colvin as a Pimp, Dick Farnsworth, Roy Jenson, and Fred Krone as Outlaws, Howard Morton as a Photographist, and Don Starr as the Opera House Manager.
 Stuntman Stan Barrett appears as a Killer while stuntwoman Jeannie Epper makes an appearance as a Whore.
 The black bear Bruno also appears as Zachary Taylor/Watch Bear.

 Production

-The film was based on an original script by John Milius, who hoped to direct with Warren Oates in the lead.
+The film was based on an original script by John Milius, who hoped to direct with Warren Oates in the lead as Roy Bean.
 "I wanted to make it very cheap," he said.
 "Shoot in Spain.
 In some crummy little town, a Sergio Leone leftover and have Warren be the Judge."
 The script was sent to Lee Marvin who was making Pocket Money with Paul Newman; Newman read the script and became enthusiastic about starring.
 The producers were not keen on Milius directing and paid a record price to own the script outright – $300,000.

-Milius later said he liked John Huston but thought he completely ruined the movie.
+Milius later said he liked John Huston but thought that he completely ruined the movie.
 He was angry at the casting of "cutesy-pie" Paul Newman and felt Warren Oates would have been more suitable.